Star Wars: Millennium Falcon – Smugglers Run: Queue

-Smuggler's Run is located in the center of Black Spire Outpost at the entrance to Ohnaka Transport Solutions.
+Smugglers Run is located in the center of Black Spire Outpost at the entrance to Ohnaka Transport Solutions.
 The queue begins outside, wrapping around behind a life-size Millennium Falcon parked outside.
-The queue continues through an engine room/mechanic shop which then leads to the command center where Audio-Animatronics of Hondo Ohnaka and R5-P8 explain what the ride is about.
-If the animatronic of Ohnaka is not working, Ohnaka will instead appear on the left-hand television screen and acknowledge and apologize about the remote communication before explaining what the ride is about.
-R5-P8, a yellow, red and white R5 unit assassin astromech droid, is one of Hondo's guards.
+The queue continues through an engine room/mechanic shop which then leads to the command center where Audio-Animatronics of Hondo Ohnaka and his astromech droid R5-P8 explain what the mission is about.
+If the animatronic of Hondo is not working, Hondo will instead appear on the left-hand television screen and acknowledge and apologize about the remote communication before explaining the mission.
 Both characters were first seen in Star Wars: The Clone Wars; as in the series, the animatronic of Hondo is voiced by Jim Cummings.
+Chewbacca also appears in this attraction.

-Each player can have one of three jobs—pilot, gunner, or engineer.
+Each guest can have one of three jobs—pilot, gunner, or engineer.
 Guests are grouped into six riders (two of each job) and given a color which is then called when ready to board.
 While riders wait for their color to be called, they get to explore the inside of the Millennium Falcon.
 Once their group color is called, riders walk down the corridors of the Millennium Falcon to the flight deck where the ride begins.

 Ride

 Riders begin their ride experience by loading into the cockpit of the Millennium Falcon.
 The two pilots sit in the front row–the left side moves the ship left and right, and the right side moves the ship up and down.
 The next row holds the gunners who press buttons to shoot down enemies and obstacles in the way.
 The back row seats the two engineers who work to repair the ship during the flight.
+If less than six guests are riding, the missing positions are controlled automatically.